The Cancer Treatment Outcome Registry

 You can protect yourself, your family and every future cancer patient in the country by demanding Congress pass The Cancer TOT Act.

-In the meantime, hospitals’ concealment of cancer treatments’ survival and side-effect rates is ongoing.
-Cancer patients’ consumer right to treatment outcome transparency is being violated every day.
+American cancer patients’ consumer right to treatment outcome transparency is being violated every day.

-This is a conflict between hospitals and Americans.
+This is a conflict between American hospitals and American citizens.
 All 535 members of Congress must choose a side.

 It’s fast and easy to make 3 Phone Calls to the Capitol Switchboard at 202-224-3121 to demand your Junior Senator, Senior Senator and Congressperson commit to vote YES for the Cancer TOT Act.